Future Challenges for Health Care Management

 In the coming decades, it is expected that number of US citizens over 75 years will increase from 17 million to approximately 20 million (Blendon, 2013).
 The current health care system has increased life expectancy and decreased death rates at a steady rate.
 As a result, it is expected that funding for long term care and nursing homes will increase.
 According to Brandeau, Sainfort & Pierskalla (2004) several factors are will derail such an increase in funds.
 They include reduced state budget, reduced retiree health benefits and a slow growth of the insurance market for long term care among others.
 This means that the elderly will experience shortages of some essential health services.

 With the current rate of inflation, the cost of coverage is rising each year.
 This in turn affects the ability of poor citizens to buy insurance coverage.
 According to Pipes (2014), by 2012, 47 million Americans excluding the elderly were uninsured.
 As much as Medicaid is working to provide low cost insurance in order to reduce this number, it will take years before the number of uninsured Americans goes to down to few hundreds or thousands.
 As a matter of fact, researchers feel that the number of uninsured citizens may rise in the coming years.
 According to Blendon (2013), uninsured citizens receive less health care compared to those who have health insurance.
 Such citizens are at risk of serious health problems for lack of adequate health care.
 Public hospitals strain to provide health services to a large number of uninsured citizens.
-As the number of uninsured citizens grows, the health sector will experience increasing financial pressure unless the government elevates it financial allocation thoroughly.
+As the number of uninsured citizens grows, the health sector will experience increasing financial pressure unless authorities raises it financial allocation adequately.